nickmalleson/surf/projects/twitter_youtube/README.md

 This is a simple little python program that reads in some tweets, expands short URLs, and if they point to youtube it tries to find out what category the video was posted to.

+## Preparation

+You'll need to install python, if it isn't already installed.
+On a mac, the easiest way to do this is to use a package manager called [Homebrew](http://brew.sh/).
+Once you have homebrew, you can install python by typing the following at the Terminal:

+<pre><code>brew install python</code></pre>

+Google for how to install it on Windows.
+If you're using Linux, I'm sure you don't need any instructions :-)

+Also, you need to install a python library called 'Beautiful Soup'.
+This is the thing that reads the youtube webpages to try to find the video category.
+To install it on a Mac or Linux, try typing the following into the Terminal:

+<pre><code>sudo pip install beautifulsoup4</code></pre>

+And if that doesn't work, try:

+<pre><code>sudo easy_install beautifulsoup4</code></pre>

+If that doesn't work, or if you're using Windows, have a look at the install instructions on the [beautiful soup website](http://www.crummy.com/software/BeautifulSoup/#Download).

 ## Running

+Once Python and Beautiful Soup are ready, follow these instructions to run the program:

  1. Download the [twitter_youtube.py](https://raw.githubusercontent.com/nickmalleson/surf/master/projects/twitter_youtube/twitter_youtube.py) and save it somewhere.